natenaranjo/react-testing/src/Notes.md

 getByText will search for all elements that have a text node with textContent matching the given text.

 Typically, you'd use this to find paragraph, div or span elements.

+## React Testing Tutorial - 23 - getByDisplayValue

+### getByDisplayValue

+getByDisplayValue returns the input, textarea, or select element that has the matching display value.